-In this tutorial, I will elaborate how got I started on the Credit Card Fraud Detection competition on Kaggle.
+In this machine learning fraud detection tutorial, I will elaborate how got I started on the Credit Card Fraud Detection competition on Kaggle.
 The goal of the task is to automatically identify fraudulent credit card transactions using Machine Learning.
 My Pythonic approach is explained step-by-step.

 In this article, I use Python 3.
 Execute the following line to install all the dependencies:

 The following list gives an overview of what all the dependencies do:

 - Pandas is a library which allows you to perform common statistical operations on your data and quickly skim through your dataset.

 - The scikit-learn library has a lot of out-of-the-box Machine Learning algorithms.
 This is great for testing some simple models.